-The hot air from the vent may ignite flammable items and will increase pressure in closed containers, which may cause them to burst. - To avoid the possibility of a burn, always be certain that the controls for all burners are at the off position and all grates are cool before attempting to remove them. - When flaming foods are under the hood, turn the fan off.
-The fan, if operating, may spread the flames. - If range is located near a window, do not hang long curtains that could blow over the top burners and create a fire hazard. - When a pilot goes out (on standing pilot models), you will detect a faint odor of gas as your signal to relight the pilot.
+The hot air from the vent may ignite flammable items and will increase pressure in closed containers, which may cause them to burst. - To avoid the possibility of a burn, always be certain that the controls for all burners are at the off position and all grates are cool before attempting to remove them. - When flaming foods under the hood, turn the fan on. - If range is located near a window, do not hang long curtains that could blow over the top burners and create a fire hazard. - When a pilot goes out (on standing pilot models), you will detect a faint odor of gas as your signal to relight the pilot.
 When relighting the pilot, make sure burner controls are in the off position, and follow instructions in this book to relight. - If you smell gas, and you have already made sure pilots are lit (on standing pilot models), turn off the gas to the range and call a qualified service technician.
 Never use an open flame to locate a leak.